prs-eth/sentinel_lakeice/README.md

 #### Options for <validation_mode>:
 -V (Testing only)
 -TV (Training and validation)

+## To reproduce our results of leave one winter out experiment (trained on winter 2017-18 data and tested on winter 2016-17):
+> * Download the [zip file](https://polybox.ethz.ch/remote.php/webdav/lakeice_sentinel/sar_ice.zip) containing pre-trained weights, tfrecords, and dataset, and extract it in models/research/deeplab/datasets
+- Folder structure:
+    - Input weights shall be placed in *train* subfolder
+    - Output visualization images will be stored in *vis* subfolder

 ## To reproduce our results without training:
 example:  bash train_and_val_sar_ice.sh 2016_17_2017_18_vv_vh_sils_silvaplana_stmoritz_2016_17 2016_17_regionsils mobilenet_v2 V